Guide to EPA Drinking Water Standards

 Examples: E. coli and legionella (bacteria), cryptosporidium and Giardia (parasites), enteric pathogens (viruses)

-Microorganisms are the living entities and microscopic organisms that exist in water.
+Microorganisms are living entities and microscopic organisms that exist in water.
 There are three types of microorganisms — bacteria, parasites, and viruses.
-The first, bacteria, range from naturally occurring species that live in water and are not harmful in-and-of-themselves to more serious strains caused by animal or human waste run-off.
+The first, bacteria, range from naturally occurring species that live in water and are not harmful in and of themselves to more serious strains caused by animal or human waste runoff.
 Parasites and viruses are pathogens carried on waste as well, passed from infected people or animals and leached into a water source.
 Of the three, parasites and bacteria tend to survive longest in water but can be mitigated by more treatments.
 Drinking water samples that display lower concentrations of bacteria indicate a better-maintained, safer-quality water source.

 Examples: chlorine, chloramine, chlorine dioxide